 These optic devices have come a long way in affordability and quality recently.
 They’re light and small enough to stash in a pocket yet powerful enough to see the distinct markings on the birds you’re sighting.

-Quick Answer: The 7 Best Monoculars For 2018
+Quick Answer: The 7 Best Rated Monoculars For 2021

 - Bushnell Legend Ultra HD Monocular